2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support

 The clinician can then revise their beliefs in at least two different ways.
-They can conclude the model's training data had in fact some untreated patients, and that this patient might be similar to one of the untreated patients.
-In this case, it might still be beneficial to treat.
-On the other hand, they might conclude they were wrong about the effect of treatment on patients.
+They can conclude the training data in fact included some untreated patients, and that the current patient might be similar to one of the untreated patients.
+In this case, treatment might still be beneficial.
+On the other hand, they might conclude they were wrong about the effect of treatment.
 In this case, the treatment must be less beneficial than previously thought by the clinician.
 Therefore it might be best to abstain from treatment.
 Hence \textit{the way in which ML-DS changes the agent's beliefs will influence the action of the agent}.
-Capturing this phenomenon means solving a challenging leaning problem where the ML prediction is used as proxy information about the causal process the agent wants to intervene on.
+Capturing this phenomenon means solving a challenging learning problem where the ML prediction is used as proxy information about the causal process the agent wants to intervene on.

-\paragraph{Contributions of the paper} These examples show the importance of an agent's prior knowledge for the impact of ML-DS.
-In this paper, we introduce a general computational framework to study the interaction of an agent with an ML-DS system.